 Alleima trading on Nasdaq Stockholm commences today

-SANDVIKEN, Sweden, Aug.
+STOCKHOLM, Aug.
 31, 2022 /PRNewswire/ -- The shares of Alleima, a global manufacturer of advanced stainless steels, special alloys and heating systems for the most demanding industries, commence trading on Nasdaq Stockholm today.
 This marks the start of Alleima as a fully independent company after being part of Sandvik.
-The name Alleima is a combination of the words 'alloy' and 'material' - two core strengths of the company.
+The name Alleima is a combination of the words "alloy" and "material" – two core strengths of the company.

 Related links